zachgk/catln/docs/philosophy/languageCompilation.md

 Another benefit is that it is possible to write multiple compilers.
 Instead of the standard LLVM compiler, a simple direct to x86 compiler could be made that might run faster for use during development.
 It can also be used to create a separate parallel compiler or even a GPU compiler to replace the standard one.

 The greatest power is expanding the very nature of a program.
 The final result type can be expanded from a single executable to a more general `CatlnResult` class.
-Then, we would have `instance CatlnLLVMExecutable of CatlnResult` so that the LLVM binary would be one valid result from compiling a Catln file.
+Then, we would have `every CatlnLLVMExecutable isa CatlnResult` so that the LLVM binary would be one valid result from compiling a Catln file.

 Other results could be generated as well.
 For building a server, maybe it would generate the server executable along with a database schema.
 If you are building a full-stack web application, it could generate both the client and server simultaneously.
 You would only need one program and one language for your application, while being able to write validation to apply on both sides and type checking to help ensure your client and server match.
 You could even throw in mobile as well.